A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Communication and Networking

-In addition to VR broadcasting, another way to access the Metaverse is to adapt to the real-world environment through AR or mobile AR (MAR)~\cite{siriwardhana2021survey}.
-In mobile edge networks, users use edge-supported AR devices to upload and analyze their environment.
+In addition to VR streaming, another way to access the Metaverse is to adapt to the real-world environment through AR or mobile AR (MAR)~\cite{siriwardhana2021survey}.
+At mobile edge networks, users use edge-supported AR devices to upload and analyze their environment.
 After AR customization, they download the appropriate AR content from edge servers and access the Metaverse.
-However, resources on the edge networks are limited, and the customization and communication resources used for AR adaptation are enormous~\cite{qiu2018avr, liu2019edge}.
+However, resources on the edge networks are limited, while the customization and communication resources used for AR adaptation are enormous~\cite{qiu2018avr, liu2019edge,huang2022joint}.
 Therefore, the resource allocation problem has to be solved for efficient AR adaptation.
-Specifically, users need to make a trade-off between the accuracy of the adaptation and the latency of interaction, i.e., the longer the traversal time, the higher the accuracy of AR adaptation.
+Specifically, users need to balance a trade-off between accuracy of adaptation and latency of interaction, i.e., the longer the adaptation time, the higher accuracy of AR adaptation.

-The mobile edge network may provide two types of MAR services to Metaverse users, namely precise AR and approximate AR~\cite{liu2018dare}.
-Precise AR detects all possible objects in the uploaded image using computer vision algorithms to provide a richer AR interaction experience.
-In contrast, the approximate AR detects only the targets where the visual attention of the AR user is focused on, thereby reducing the computation and communication overhead on the edge servers.
+\paragraph{Adaptive configuration of MAR services} Mobile edge networks can provide two typical types of MAR services to Metaverse users, namely the precise AR and the approximate AR~\cite{liu2018dare}.
+The precise AR detects all possible objects in uploaded images using computer vision algorithms to provide a rich AR interaction experience.
+In contrast, the approximate AR detects only the targets where visual attention of AR users are focusing, thereby reducing the computation and communication overhead on edge servers.
 Therefore, the precise AR usually requires higher computing capacity and service delay than the approximate AR.
-The reason is that the high-resolution image data that needs to be uploaded for the precise AR requires more communication resources and more computation resources to process these images.
+The reason is that the high-resolution image data needs to be uploaded for the precise AR requires more communication resources to transmit and more computation resources to process.

+The QoA for MAR services reflects the accuracy of the analysis and the latency of AR adaptation services.
+To maximize the QoA for users under different network conditions and edge servers with various computing capacities, the authors in~\cite{liu2018dare} propose a framework for dynamically configuring adaptive MAR services.
+In their proposed framework, MAR users can upload the environmental content that needs to be processed to the edge server, depending on their service requirements and wireless channel conditions.
+Based on the computation resources, AR service providers select the object detection algorithms and allocate computation resources to process the environmental information uploaded by MAR users after analyzing MAR requests (e.g., the size of video frames).